peterldowns/djoauth2/example/README.rst

 (Optional: create a new virtualenv so that you don't clutter your installs)

-1. Install the necessary requriements by running ``pip install -r requirements.txt``
+1. Install the necessary requirements by running ``pip install -r requirements.txt``

 2. Set up database and install fixtures with ``./manage.py syncdb``.